YutaGoto/jk-workshop-docs/_posts/2024-05-03-workshop-competition-winners.md

 ---

  👕  For the **"Skins"** category we had a variety in style.
-From a Wizard and a Catgirl to a Muscle Man and Trombikus...
+From a Wizard and a Catgirl to a Muscle Man and Trombikus...<br>
 **The "Skins" category winner is:** <span class="spoiler">ossannoa's <a href="steam://url/CommunityFilePage/3227404893">catgirl</a></span>!

  🛠️   For the **"Mods"** category we had few but impressive additions in such a short amount of time.
-A character speed modifier and a new game mode.
+A character speed modifier and a new game mode.<br>
 **The "Mods" category winner is:** <span class="spoiler">Zebra's <a href="steam://url/CommunityFilePage/3217622959">King vs Fly</a></span>!

  🗺️   For the **"Level"** category we had plenty of high quality entries.
-It was VERY hard to judge **The "Level" winner is:** <span class="spoiler">SunsetKR's <a href="steam://url/CommunityFilePage/3213910173">Cybernetic Utopia</a></span>!
+It was VERY hard to judge.<br>
+**The "Level" winner is:** <span class="spoiler">SunsetKR's <a href="steam://url/CommunityFilePage/3213910173">Cybernetic Utopia</a></span>!

 <br>